Prepress Resources

 • Note: Effective resolution is the final resolution after an image (photo or other pixel-based art) has been scaled larger or smaller, not just the file’s native resolution at 100% size.

-• In applications such as Quark or Illustrator set drop shadow and/or effects settings to 300 ppi. (minimum 150 ppi).
+• In applications such as Quark or Illustrator, set drop shadow and/or effects settings to 300 ppi. (minimum 150 ppi).

 Native Design Files (Adobe, Quark, Microsoft)

-• Create new with or verify existing design files have the bleed size set in the document setup or are created with bleed integrated into the file dimension before PDF export.
+• Create new or verify existing design files have the bleed size set in the document setup or are created with bleed integrated into the file dimension before PDF export.

-• When submitting native design files, please provide a full package with fonts and links using the design applications built-in packaging function.
+• When submitting native design files, provide a full package with fonts and links using the design application’s built-in packaging function.
+Fonts are necessary for Photoshop text editing.

 • Word and PowerPoint have a function to embed an entire font for portable editing or a subset for production submission.
 Submitting the font separately or entirely embedded are the two best options if production editing is expected by a Graphcom production department.